 In addition, we have been notified that Japan has issued new regulations regarding medical devices that contain tissue of animal origin.
 Among other regulations, Japan may require that the tendon used in the manufacture of medical devices sold in Japan originate in a country that has never had a case of BSE.
-Currently, we source all of our tendon from the United States.
-If we cannot secure and qualify a source of tendon from a country that has never had a case of BSE, we may not be permitted to sell our collagen hemostatic agents and products for oral surgery in Japan after September 2004.
+Currently, we purchase our tendon from the United States and have qualified a source of tendon from New Zealand, a country which has never had a case of BSE.
+If we cannot continue to qualify a source of tendon from New Zealand or another country that has never had a case of BSE, we will not be permitted to sell our collagen hemostatic agents and products for oral surgery in Japan.
 We do not currently sell our dural or skin repair products in Japan.